LANraragi

 Installation

-If you do not have Homebrew installed yet, simply use the command on their page.
+If you do not have Homebrew installed yet, simply use the command on .

 The next step is to then install LRR.